thegibster/ProjectNeighborhoodMap/README.md

 ### Build Tools
-1. Gulp(gulpfile.js) is used to watch the index.html file in src and pipe any changes into the index.html in the dist folder.
+1. Gulp(gulpfile.js) is used to watch the index.html, scss and javascript files in src and pipe any changes into the index.html in the dist folder.
 2. Running

     >$ gulp serve

-    will serve up the watch file function where changes to index.html are watched and updated.
+    will serve up the watch function where changes to index.html, scss and javascript files are watched and updated.

-3. When changes are made the javascript files, from within the src folder of the project;run:

-     >$ gulp js

-     followed by

-     >$ gulp scripts1

-4. These two commands will concatenate and minify the javascript files into one file called all.js in dist/js.
+3. This command will concatenate and minify the javascript files into one file called all.js in dist/js.

 ### Accreditation
 1. Google Maps API was utilized.